philippschlicht/philippschlicht.github.io/index.md

 title: "Home"
 ---

-I work at the <a href="https://www.diism.unisi.it/it">dipartimento di ingegneria dell'informazione e scienze matematiche</a> of the university of Siena as a tenure track researcher (rtt).
+I work at the <a href="https://www.diism.unisi.it/it">dipartimento di ingegneria dell'informazione e scienze matematiche</a> of the University of Siena as a tenure track researcher (rtt).

 My research is in
 <!--areas are field is mathematical logic, in particular set theory, large cardinals, -->